DJviolin/LEMP/README.md

 $ docker-compose --file $HOME/server-lemp/lemp/docker-compose.yml build
 ```

-Place your Wordpress install files in `$HOME/server-lemp/lemp/app` directory.
+Place your Wordpress install files into `$HOME/server-lemp/lemp/app` directory in a preferred folders structure.
 It will be copied into the container ONBUILD.

 Start the Systemd service: